Structured vs. Unstructured Data: Important Differences

 What is meant by Semi-Structured Data?

-Semi-structured data falls somewhere between structured and unstructured data.
-It is more complicated than structured data and does not follow a predefined format, but it is much easier to store and manage than unstructured data.
+Semi-structured data falls between structured and unstructured data.
+It is more complicated than structured data but does not follow a specific format; therefore, it’s more available to store and manage compared to unstructured data.

 Semi-structured data is excellent for when you want the freedom to work with various data formats, like when you’re dealing with web exchanges, using APIs, or storing documents.
 This type of data strikes a nice balance—it’s not too chaotic since it has some organization, but it’s flexible enough not to box you in.
 This blend makes storing, handling, and sifting through easier than completely unorganized data.